-- On February 16, 2022, the Ministry of Energy31 approved commencement of the piping of the natural gas to Egypt, via the Kingdom of Jordan.
-The export via the new route, which was approved in view of the increasing demand for natural gas in Egypt, is expected to be 2.5-3 BCM in 2022, and may increase to 4 BCM in subsequent years.
-Actual piping of the natural gas began on March 1, 202232 and is expected to increase the volume of natural gas exported to neighboring countries in a manner that shall secure supply of the annual contract quantity required under the export agreements in 2022. - Natural gas export in 2021 amounted to approx. 7.14 BCM (an increase of about 68% from 2020).
-Approx. 86% of the exported gas was produced from the Leviathan reservoir, and the rest from the Tamar reservoir.
+- On October 13, 2021, the Adiri 2 committee recommended leaving in place the natural gas export restrictions on existing reservoirs, as determined in Government Resolution 4442, but cancelling the export restriction on new reservoirs that shall be discovered. - On February 16, 2022, the Ministry of Energy approved34, in view of the increasing demand for natural gas in Egypt, piping of natural gas through the kingdom of Jordan.
+Actual piping of the natural gas began on March 1, 202235 and is expected to increase the volume of natural gas exported to neighboring countries in a manner that shall secure supply of the annual contract quantity required under the export agreements in 2022. - Natural gas export in 2022 amounted to approx. 9.21 BCM (an increase of about 29% from 2021).
+Approx. 83% of the exported gas was produced from the Leviathan reservoir, and the rest from the Tamar reservoir.
 In 2021 the Ministry of Energy promoted the construction of another onshore pipeline to Egypt, in addition to the existing offshore pipeline (EMG).
 The new onshore pipeline to Egypt, which is currently in design, is expected to transmit between 3 and 6 BCM per year, and is intended to be built between Ramat Hovav and Nitzana.